t4rra/CCStopper/README.md

   - requires restart after patching
 - Created logo for shortcut icons (its very original trust)

-## v1.2.2 Changelog
-- Updated user messages in `RemoveAGS.ps1` to be more descriptive
-- Firewall names are more descriptive
-  - to update them, run the `Firewall Block` option again.

-#### hotfix.1 Changelog
-- Removed mentions of "InternetBlock" in menus of `FirewallBlock.ps1`
-  - Firewall rules will still show "InternetBlock" in the name, can't change because backwards compatibility
 ###### Read previous changelogs from [the releases](https://github.com/eaaasun/CCStopper/releases) <!-- omit in toc -->